denten-books/plain-text/1-metaphor.md

 phase of the liquid crystal, and finally a ray of light.
 Programming languages guide thought through a series of transformations in the passage between bodies, screens, and archives.
 Languages, natural and artificial, break thought up into differentiated units.
-Simulation reassembles the units back into a continuous integrated whole.
+Simulation arises in the reassembly of such units back into a continuous integrated whole.
 Texts made of discrete pixels congeal into holistic literary works.

 Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146; @jakobson_closing_1960, 355].
-In the phatic function lies the essence of formatting.
-But before we can begin to peel apart layers of form, formatting, and formula in the next chapters, we must discover the metaphor at the heart of computation.
-Computational metaphors occlude the incongruence between visible representation and the underlying material affordances of the medium.
+In the phatic function lies the essence of programming.
+Code shapes and commands.
+But at the same time it conjures fantastical metaphors to occlude the structure of shaping and commanding.
+Simulation obscures the incongruence between visible representation and the underlying material affordances of the medium.
 What you see is not always what you get.
 We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
+We observe a book, where we should also observe an attempt to sensor and surveil.
+The programmatic sign creates a simulacrum that no longer bares a resemblance to the material substratum.
+We believe we are handling a book.
+Our ideas about reading and interpretation rely on that initial physical point of contact.
+But in reading electronically, we are handling something other than print material.
+These reading machines participate actively in the mechanisms of meaning formation.
+They interject all the meanwhile striving to obscure the interjection.

 To understand the "loss of resemblances" in the process of simulation, imagine communicating by telegraph in two different languages with a friend.